DarylStark/my_data/docs/source/examples/rest_api_service_example.rst

 Add a authentication endpoint
 -----------------------------

 Then, we can add a endpoint to authenticate a user.
-Firstwe check if the user is not logged on yet.
+First, we check if the user is not logged on yet.
 We use the ``UserAuthenticator`` to authenticate the user and create a API token.
 The API token is returned to the user.
 If the authentication fails, a ``AuthenticationError`` is raised.

 .. code-block:: python